AdTekDev/ID.DX/LABs/ID-W06.md

 ## W06.01

 Scenario: Withdrawing Cash from an ATM
 Imagine a user performing the common task of withdrawing money from an Automated Teller Machine (ATM) at a local bank branch.
 The user knows their PIN and the desired withdrawal amount.

-Part A: GOMS (Goals, Operators, Methods, Selection Rules) Analysis The GOMS (Goals, Operators, Methods, Selection Rules) model focuses on the processes required to achieve a Goal using a specific device.
+The GOMS (Goals, Operators, Methods, Selection Rules) model focuses on the processes required to achieve a Goal using a specific device.
 This model is typically applied to tasks involving well-learned sequences and is useful for predicting performance time.
 Task: Analyze the process of successfully withdrawing $100 from an ATM.
 1. Define the Goal: State the top-level goal the user is trying to achieve.